animatlabs/animatlabs.github.io/_drafts/2027-02-08-dotnet-10-performance.md

 ---
 title: ".NET 9 Performance Improvements: Benchmarked"
 excerpt: >-
-  "What's actually faster in .NET 9?
-I benchmarked the key improvements so you don't have to."
+  What's actually faster in .NET 9?
+I benchmarked the key improvements so you don't have to.
 categories:
   - Technical
   - .NET